FlowerSniffin/spoter/README.md

 # Spoter
-Spoter is python program that spots objects with neural network (edgeYOLO) and lets you automate stuff under preset conditions.
+Spoter is python program that spots objects with neural network (edgeYOLO) and lets you automate stuff under preset conditions.Currently we are trying to integrate as many IOT switches from tplink we will be adding more manufactures

 Funcionality: